ETH-PBL/Matrix_ToF_Drones/README.md

 ### Components
 The <a href="https://www.st.com/resource/en/datasheet/vl53l5cx.pdf">VL53L5CX</a> is a ToF multizone ranging sensor produced by STMicroelectronics.
 It integrates a single-photon avalanche diode (SPAD) array, physical infrared filters, and diffractive optical elements (DOE) to achieve a millimeter accuracy in various ambient lighting conditions with a wide range of cover glass materials.
-The working range spans between 2 cm and 4 meters, but above 2 m the overall ranging precision degrades to 11% of the absolute distance.
+The working range spans between 2 cm and 4 meters, but above 2 m, the overall ranging precision degrades to 11% of the absolute distance.
 The most important feature of the VL53L5CX is the multizone capability, which can be configured as an 8x8 or 4x4 matrix.
-Listed below the list of key components for our integrated deck targetted for the Crazyflie 2.1 platform:
+Listed below is the list of key components for our integrated deck targetted for the Crazyflie 2.1 platform:

 * [VL53L5CX][VL53L5CX_url],       ToF multizone ranging sensor
 * [TPS62233][tps62233_url],       3-MHz Ultra Small Step-Down Converter
 * [TCA6408A][tca6408a_url],       Low-Voltage 8-Bit I2C and SMBus I/O Expander

 ### PCB
-The matrix ToF printed circuit board (PCB) is built of 4 Layers with a total board thichness of only 0.43mm.
-Further informations about the PCB can be found here:
+The matrix ToF printed circuit board (PCB) is built of 2 Layers with a total board thickness of only 0.43mm.
+Further information about the PCB can be found here:

 File                                  | Content
 --------------------------------------|--------
 [Deck_schematics.pdf]                 | Schematics of the deck that supports 2 VL53L5CX.
-[Deck_PCB_3D.pdf]                     | Layout 3D view with details to components and nets.
+[Deck_PCB_3D.pdf]                     | Layout 3D view with details of components and nets.
 [Deck_BOM.xlsx]			      | Bill of material for the Deck PCB.
-[Sensor_Board_schematics.pdf]         | Schematic of the lateral PCB that hold one VL53L5CX.
+[Sensor_Board_schematics.pdf]         | Schematic of the lateral PCB that holds one VL53L5CX.
-[Sensor_Board_PCB_3D.pdf]             | Layout 3D view with details to components and nets.
+[Sensor_Board_PCB_3D.pdf]             | Layout 3D view with details of components and nets.
 [Sensor_Board_BOM.xlsx]               | Bill of material for the sensor board.
-[Final_Assembly_3D.pdf]               | Assembly of one Deck PCB together with two sensor board PCBs, front-facing and back-facing directions.
+[Final_Assembly_3D.pdf]               | Assembly of one Deck PCB with two sensor board PCBs, front-facing and back-facing directions.

-The preview of the assembly, with details of logical connections can be found here:
+The preview of the assembly, with details of logical connections, can be found here:

 <p align="center">
 <a href="https://github.com/ETH-PBL/Matrix_ToF_Drones/Hardware/TofDeck/Deck_3D.pdf">